 The gang then begins to aid a local union leader, Jimmy "Clean Hands" O'Donnell (Treat Williams), who has made a career of standing up to corrupt labor leaders, particularly a man named Crowning.
 After rescuing Jimmy from Crowning's thug, Chicken Joe, who is about to burn him alive, the gang offers their assistance to Jimmy, who initially refuses their help, not wanting to deal with men who operate in bootlegging, drugs or prostitution.

 During the time that the gang is expanding their business dealings, Noodles rekindles his romance with Deborah (now played by Elizabeth McGovern).
 He arranges for a lavish vacation for them both at a posh resort that is closed for the season.
 Noodles reveals his love for Deborah, however, she is still as reluctant to get romantically involved with him, and plans to leave for California to study acting.
-On their return trip, during a romantic encounter in their limousine, Noodles forces himself on Deborah and rapes her over her protests.
+On their return trip in their limousine, Noodles rapes Deborah.
 Ashamed, he orders the driver to take her home.
 Some time later, Deborah boards a train to California; Noodles, from a distance in the station, watches her leave; she closes the compartment blind when she spots him.

 In late 1933, Prohibition approaches its end, and the gang find themselves out of work.
 Not wanting to go into legitimate work, Max reveals an audacious plan to rob the Federal Reserve bank in Manhattan.
 Noodles thinks the plan is too outrageous, knowing that it almost certainly would get him and the rest of the gang killed.
 By this time, the woman Noodles sexually assaulted in Detroit, Carol, has joined the brothel that Peggy runs (in conjunction with the gang's speakeasy) and has become Max's girlfriend.
 She tries to convince Noodles to get Max to abandon his plan or tip the police to get Max arrested to give him time to think over the scheme's absurdity.
 Noodles plans to alert the police about a liquor exchange Max has planned with Cockeye and Patsy, which is set to take place a short time after the gang's party in celebration of the end of Prohibition.
 Noodles does so and, when Max joins him in the office, provokes Max into a fight by suggesting his friend is crazy; it is a vulnerable fact of Max's life that his father was mentally unbalanced and died in a sanitarium.
 Noodles shows up at the site of the liquor buy and sees that Patsy and Cockeye have been killed and it appears Max has been burned beyond recognition.
 After returning to Fat Moe's bar and finding his girlfriend Eve murdered and Moe horribly beaten (depicted in the first scenes of the film), he retrieves the key to the locker at the train station.
 At the station, he finds that the money has been replaced with newspapers.
 Puzzled, Noodles buys a one-way bus ticket to Buffalo and leaves.